someengineering/resoto.com/blog/2022-02-04-resoto-query-language-101/index.md

 <Image img={require('./img/banner.png')} alt="Left: Sheep Spinning Up Cloud Resources; Right: Confused Sheep with Abacus" />

-Retrieving information about resources you have deployed in your [AWS](https://aws.amazon.com) infrastructure means tediously navigating the [AWS](https://aws.amazon.com) web console or using their CLI.
-Every product has its way of navigation and data to show.
-The process becomes cumbersome quickly, especially if you have infrastructure in more than one region or account since you need to switch explicitly for every combination.
+Retrieving information about resources you have deployed in your [AWS](https://aws.amazon.com) infrastructure means tediously navigating the [AWS Management Console](https://aws.amazon.com/console) or using the [AWS Command Line Interface](https://aws.amazon.com/cli).
+That approach works well in a single account setup.
+However, the recommended best practice for [AWS](https://aws.amazon.com) is to set up a multi-account environment - and as the number of accounts grows, navigating your infrastructure and finding resources via the [Console](https://aws.amazon.com/console) or the [CLI](https://aws.amazon.com/cli/) becomes hard to impossible.

 Furthermore, the relationships between your resources are also relevant: an EBS volume is mounted to an EC2 instance running in a VPC and reachable via an ALB load balancer, for example.
 Developers create resources using tools such as [Terraform](https://terraform.io), [CDK](https://aws.amazon.com/cdk), or [CloudFormation](https://aws.amazon.com/cloudformation)… or sometimes even the console or CLI.
 How can you see everything that is running in your cloud?